-No time to say hello
+No time to say hello (good title and very nice start to your short story)

-The clock rings in front of me.
+The clock in front of me rings.
 Five o'clock.
 The hands never stop, they run tirelessly around the face.
-And yet, it seems to me that the time stopped.
+And yet, it seems to me that time has stopped.
 How long have I been here ?
 I cannot say, some weeks, some months maybe.
-And during all this time I have had nothing to do, except looking at this clock.
+And during this entire time I have had nothing to do, except to look at this clock.
 But I have lost track of time.
 Here, the lights can be turned on anytime, regardless of the hour.
-One can never know whether it is the day or the night, the only hint is the clock, but it may be broken, there is no way to be sure.
+One can never know whether it is day or the night, the only hint is the clock, but it may be broken, there is no way to be sure.
 I used to have a beautiful watch from my grand father, but of course they took it away from me when I arrived here.
 Quarter past five.
 Is it five am or five pm ?
-How strange it is not to be able to know the hour when you used to care so much about time.
+How strange not to be able to know what time it is when you (one) used to care so much about time.
 And I had always been on time, except one day, that day when everything changed.

 My name is Bart Hibitew.
 I lived in a pretty house near London, with all the comfort I needed.
-I had a great garden, with a vegetable garden where I used to grow tomatoes, radish and carrots.
+I had a great garden, with a vegetable garden (plot, to avoid repetition of garden) where I used to grow tomatoes, radishes and carrots.
 I loved to spend my time off cultivating these vegetables and cooking them.
 They were delicious.
-The house also had a lovely living room with a fireplace, where I liked to spend my winter evenings, reading quietly, as I had no wife or children to bother me.
+The house also had a lovely living room with a fireplace, where I liked to spend my winter evenings, reading quietly, as I had neither wife nor children to bother me.

 And now here I am, in this cold empty cell, looking at the clock through the bars.
-And I do not have fresh vegetable to eat anymore.
-Usually they come once a day, with some food they just get out of the can.
-It does not look like or taste like food, it is just some kind of mash made with all the things that nobody wants to eat.
-And they bring it to me when they whenever they think of it.
-It can be the morning or the evening they do not care, as long as I a not dying of starvation.
+And I do not have fresh vegetables to eat anymore.
+Usually they (avoid pronoun here, sounds like the antecedent is vegetables)come once a day, with some food they just get out of the can.
+It does not look like or taste like food, it is just some kind of mush made with all the things that nobody wants to eat.
+And they bring it to me when they whenever (choose adverb) they think of it.
+It can be the morning or the evening they do not care, as long as I am not dying of starvation.
 What did I do to deserve that ?